comake/skl/docs/main-concepts/schemas/README.md

 ## What is a schema?

-**Schemas** are sets of declarative configuration that describe structured data and software components and how the data formats and capabilities of those software components can be used.
-Many software tools and frameworks use schemas as a basis for describing the function of a system.
+Many software tools and frameworks use schemas as a basis for describing the data formats used by and function of a system.
 For example, GraphQL uses schemas to define the data types and possible operations of an API.
 SQL servers use schemas to define the types and fields of objects in a database and informs what queries are possible.

 ## Standard Knowledge Schemas

+In SKL, **Schemas** are sets of declarative configuration that describe structured data and software components and how the data formats and capabilities of those software components can be used.

-When building software with SKL, schemas are used for three main purposes:
+When building software with SKL, schemas serve three main purposes:

 1. To describe and document data structures
 2. To validate that data conforms to specific data structures
 3. As configuration detailing what capabilities are possible and how those capabilities are performed

+Because they are declarative (written in JSON), SKL Schemas can be used in any programming environment.
+This enables them to be re-used by many developers and projects, including as a cross-language type system.

 There are three types of SKL Schemas: